John Graeme Balsillie: Rainmaking experiments

-Motor vehicle headlights

 Personal life

-Balsillie was an exceedingly open man with reporters enquiring as to his various experiments and inventions and the newspapers of the day are filled with detailed descriptions.
-But little is known of his personal life.
-Balsillie married Carmen Poleyh in 1909.
+Balsillie was exceedingly open with reporters enquiring about his various experiments and inventions, and the newspapers of the day are filled with detailed descriptions; but little is known of his personal life.
+He married Carmen Poleyh in 1909.
 He had a love of horse racing and is reported with other notables attending the Melbourne Cup at Flemington in November 1915.
-Like his father, he died at the young age of 39 years.
-He died of nephritis in Cincinnati on 10 July 1924 while in the midst of his work in developing his motor vehicle headlight patent.
-He was survived by a daughter.
-Balsillie was cremated at Cincinnati and the ashes interred with his father at Toowong Cemetery.
+While developing his motor vehicle headlight patent in Cincinnati on 10 July 1924 he died of nephritis at the young age of 39 years (like his father).

 Late life and legacy

 Balsillie is undoubtedly the father of wireless telegraphy and broadcasting in Australia, yet his substantial contribution is largely overlooked or forgotten.
-After a decade of procrastination and indecision by the Commonwealth in relation to wireless, he provided his Australian Wireless System free of royalty in Australia and utilised it in the timely and cost-effective establishment of a wide network of coastal radio station around Australia over only two years during the period 1911 to 1913.
-That network provided great protection for the new nation during World War I enabling co-ordination of its naval fleet while operating in Australian and nearby waters.
+After a decade of procrastination and indecision by the Commonwealth in relation to wireless, he provided his Australian Wireless System free of royalty in Australia and used it in the timely and cost-effective establishment of a wide network of coastal radio stations around Australia over only two years during the period 1911 to 1913.
+That network provided great protection for the new nation during World War I, enabling the co-ordination of its naval fleet while operating in Australian and nearby waters.
 But as is the case for many inventive geniuses, he is remembered more for his failings and controversies than his successes.
 His earlier invention of the Balsillie system of wireless was deemed an infringement of one of Marconi's patents.
 He successfully defended his patents for the Australian system of wireless against further action by Marconi, only to have the invention claimed by another Australian wireless pioneer (which claim was never tested in the courts).
 His experiments in rainmaking by wireless we see with a century of hindsight as foolish and invoked derision for himself and embarrassment for his supporters, permanently tainting his legacy.
 But barely a decade prior, wireless itself was viewed as almost magic.
 His early passing precluded further development of inventions.
-Finally the take over of the coastal radio network by Amalgamated Wireless (Australasia) led to a suppression of Balsillie's pioneering role.
+The takeover of the coastal radio network by Amalgamated Wireless (Australasia) ultimately led to a suppression of Balsillie's pioneering role.